 Cervicogenic head pain due to herniated disks becomes more intense when you are lying down.
 It can disrupt sleep and wake people because of the pain.
 Likewise, you can also feel pressure at the top of the head.

-Occipital Neuralgia - this condition happens when the nerves running from the spinal cord to the scalp becomes damaged.
-Often, this condition is confused with migraines.
+Occipital Neuralgia – this condition happens when the nerves running from the spinal cord to the scalp becomes damaged.
+Often, this condition is confused with migraines and vision problems.
 This type of head pain causes an aching, sharp, and throbbing pain that begins at the base of the head and goes towards the scalp.
 Other symptoms of this type of head pain include the following:

 - Sharp stabbing pain that feels like an electric shock in the neck and back of the head